 Coping and support

-Being diagnosed with a meningioma can be overwhelming.
-As you come to terms with your diagnosis, your life can be turned upside down with visits to doctors and surgeons as you prepare for your treatment.
+A meningioma diagnosis can disrupt your life.
+You have visits to doctors and surgeons as you prepare for your treatment.
 To help you cope, try to:

-Learn everything you can about meningiomas.
-Ask your health care team where you can get more information about meningiomas and your treatment options.
-Visit your local library and ask a librarian to help you track down reliable resources for more information, including online sources.
+Learn all you can about meningiomas.
+Ask your healthcare team where you can learn more about meningiomas and your treatment options.
+Visit your local library and ask a librarian to help you find good sources of information, including online sources.

-Write down your questions so that you'll remember to ask them at your next appointment with your provider.
-The more you know about your condition, the better prepared you'll be to make decisions about your treatment.
+Write down questions to ask at your next appointment with your healthcare professional.
+The more you know about your condition, the better able you'll be to decide about your treatment.

 Build a support network.
-Having friends and family supporting you can be valuable.
-You may find it helps to have someone to talk to about your emotions.
-Other people who may provide support include social workers and psychologists — ask your provider for a referral if you feel that you need someone else to talk to.
+It can help to have someone to talk with about your feelings.
+Other people who can support you include social workers and psychologists.
+Ask your healthcare provider to refer you.
 Talk with your pastor, rabbi or other spiritual leader.

-Other people with meningiomas can offer a unique perspective, so consider joining a support group — whether it's in your community or online.
-Ask your health care team about brain tumor or meningioma support groups in your area, or contact the American Brain Tumor Association.
+It also can help to talk with other people with meningiomas.
+Think about joining a support group, either in person or online.
+Ask your healthcare team about brain tumor or meningioma support groups in your area.
+Or contact the American Brain Tumor Association.

 Take care of yourself.
-Try to stay healthy during your treatment by taking care of yourself.
-Eat a diet rich in fruits and vegetables, and get moderate exercise daily if your provider allows it.
-Get enough sleep so that you wake feeling rested.
+Eat a diet rich in fruits and vegetables.
+Get moderate exercise daily if your healthcare professional OKs it.
+Get enough sleep to feel rested.

-Reduce stress in your life by focusing on what's important to you.
-These measures won't cure your meningioma, but they may help you feel better as you recover from surgery or help you to cope during radiation therapy.
+Reduce stress in your life.
+Focus on what matters to you.
+These measures won't cure your meningioma.
+But they may help you feel better as you recover from surgery or help you cope during radiation therapy.